Arvindcs/APAlertView/README.md

 [![InstaGram](https://img.shields.io/badge/Instagram-CodewithArvind-brightgreen)](https://www.instagram.com/codewitharvind)

 APAlertView is written in SwiftUI.
-You can show a alertview only writing a signle line of code. it pretty straight forward and you want need to write repatative code for all views.
+You can show a alertview or actionsheet only writing a single line of code. it pretty straight forward and you don't want need to write repatative code for all views.

 Screenshots
 ---------